|

 A top bun is most people’s go-to hairstyle before bed, as it is easy to do and keeps your hair out of your face and protected.

-Do not make the ponytail or the bun too tight, as this could damage your hair while you sleep, and it could be painful.
+Do not make the ponytail or the bun too tight, as this could damage your hair while you sleep and be painful.

-Having a top bun during the evening can give you some waves in the morning, and can add some volume to your hair so you can skip over blow-drying.
+Having a top bun at night can give you some waves in the morning and add volume to your hair so that you can skip blow-drying.

 3. Twisting

-Twisting is a simple way to keep hair out of your face and protected while you sleep, and is an option to choose if you do not want your hair to be too curly or wavy in the morning when you wake up.
+Twisting is a simple way to keep hair out of your face and protected while you sleep, and is an option if you do not want your hair to be too curly or wavy in the morning.

 4. Wearing A Cap

-For full protection of your hair, you could wear a cap and completely cover your hair.
-The best option for nightcaps are silk or satin, as these do not cause frizziness and are soft and gentle on your hair.
+The best options for nightcaps are silk or satin, as these do not cause frizziness and are soft and gentle on your hair.

-This is a great way to protect a certain hairstyle for the next day, for example, if you have curled your hair and want the curls to still be around when you wake up.
+This is a great way to protect a particular hairstyle for the next day, for example, if you have curled your hair and want the curls to remain when you wake up.

-There are some caps that have elastic bands along the rim to keep the cap in place, but there are also wraps that you can use which will not cause any irritation from the elastic.
+Some caps have elastic bands along the rim to keep them in place, but you can also use wraps that won’t irritate the elastic.

 Pre-Sleep Hair Tips